InteractiveNinja/tautulli-ntfy-webhook/readme.md

 `PLEX_TOKEN` Plex API token.
 [Click here to see how](#how-to-get-plex_token)

-`NTFY_TOKEN` Plex Server URL; Server from where the Poster Thumbnails are being generated.
+`PLEX_URL` Plex Server base URL; Server from where the Poster Thumbnails are being generated.

 `IGNORE_SSL_CERT` Optional: Disable SSL cert verification